EutechCybernetic/data-explorer-documentation/getting-started/overview.md

 - **Limit**: Restrict number of results
 - **Combine**: Merge multiple data sources

+## AI-Powered Features

+Data Explorer includes built-in AI capabilities to streamline pipeline creation:

+### 1. Natural Language Pipeline Creation
+Instead of manually configuring sources and steps, ask questions in natural language and AI will automatically build the pipeline.
+Examples:
+- "Show me all active users and their assigned locations"
+- "List assets that haven't been maintained in the last 30 days"

+### 2. Copilot Assistant
+Use the Copilot feature (top-left corner) to get AI assistance while building pipelines:
+- Enter natural language instructions
+- AI adds and configures the appropriate steps
+- Refine pipelines by refining your instructions.

+### 3. AI Transformations
+- **Custom Transform**: Describe data transformations in plain English
+- **Custom Expand**: Convert single rows into multiple rows using natural language instructions

 ## Key Features

 - **Visual Pipeline Builder**: Point-and-click interface for creating pipelines